codio-content/Javascript_for_web_development-Accessing_and_modifying_content_with_Javascript/.guides/content/First-steps-20bc.md

 ## jQuery $ sign

 Everytime you use jQuery you will be using the `$` sign.
 This sign is provided by jQuery to write short code.
-It is an alias of `jQuery` in this case, so everytime you see the `$` sign you could be writing `jQuery` in the code.
+It is an alias of `jQuery` in this case, so everytime you see the `$` sign it is the same as writing `jQuery` in the code.

 ## jQuery document ready

-As we saw in section 6, when you use JS in a page, you have to wait for the document to be fully loaded before running your JS code.

-jQuery provides a cross-browser way of doing it :
+As we saw in the previous unit, when you use JS in a page, you have to wait for the document to be fully loaded before running your JS code. jQuery provides a cross-browser way of doing it :
 ```
 $(document).ready(function(){